codepath/android_guides/Design-Support-Library.md

 The latest source code updates for the support library are now always included since v23.1.0 in your SDK directory (i.e. `Library/Android/sdk/extras/android/m2repository/com/android/support/design` for Mac OS X).

 ### Change Log

+For changes and latest versions of AndroidX library visit official [Versions page](https://developer.android.com/jetpack/androidx/versions)

+The changes below were replaced by AndroidX

 #### Changes in Support Library v23